Skip to main contentSkip to docs navigation

 JavaScript

-How Chassis JS plugins work — data attributes, the programmatic API, events, and the full list of plugins shipped in the package.
+How Chassis CSS plugins work — ESM-only, data attributes, the programmatic API, events, and the full list of plugins shipped in the package.

-Chassis CSS ships a small set of JavaScript plugins that bring interactive behaviour to a handful of components: dropdowns, modals, accordions, and so on.
-The plugins are vanilla JavaScript, framework-agnostic, and configured primarily through HTML data attributes — JavaScript is only required when you need programmatic control.
+Chassis CSS ships a set of JavaScript plugins that bring interactive behaviour to components: dialogs, menus, accordions, carousels, and more.
+The plugins are vanilla JavaScript, ESM-only, and framework-agnostic.
+Most components can be wired up entirely through HTML data attributes — programmatic instantiation is only needed for method calls, event listening, or dynamic configuration.

 What ships